Evaluating the Performance of Approximation Mechanisms under Budget Constraints: Final Remarks

 \section{Final Remarks}

 In this paper, we explore the advantages and limitations of using approximation mechanisms in settings with private valuations and private budgets.
 In most of the cases we consider, there is a significant revenue gap between optimal and approximately optimal mechanisms.
-Thus, despite the advantages (conceptual, computational, and practical) of using a restricted or relaxed class of mechanisms, one must consider the large potential revenue loses.
+Thus, despite the advantages (conceptual, computational, and practical) of using a restricted or relaxed class of mechanisms, one must consider the large potential revenue losses.

-A central message of our results is that the limitations we identify is driven by the sensitivity of approximation guarantees to seemingly mild features of the type space.
-When valuations and budgets are jointly bounded above and bounded away from zero, the combination of revenue monotonicity and a discretization of the type space yields near-optimal performance with poly-logarithmic menu size.
+A central message of our results is that the limitations we identify are driven by the sensitivity of approximation guarantees to seemingly mild features of the type space.
+When valuations and budgets are jointly bounded above and bounded away from zero, the combination of revenue monotonicity and a discretization of the type space yields near-optimal performance with polylogarithmic menu size.
 Outside this narrow setting, however, the simplicity--optimality tradeoff deteriorates sharply: once unbounded support is permitted, or even when attention is restricted to distributions supported on the unit square, no mechanism with a constant in size (or asymptotically sublinear) menu can guarantee a positive fraction of optimal revenue.
+In particular, \autoref{P:sublinear} shows that this failure persists even when menu size is allowed to grow sublinearly with support size, while \autoref{P:infinite-supp} shows that for certain infinite-support distributions no finite-menu mechanism can guarantee any positive fraction of the optimal revenue, even under independence.
 In this sense, private budgets turn the single-item problem into a genuinely two-dimensional screening environment in which robustness to distributional details is costly, and ``simple'' mechanisms are generically far from approximately optimal.
 Our analysis also highlights that computational or institutional relaxations should be interpreted with care when used as substitutes for the fully incentive compatible benchmark.
 The cash-bond relaxation can generate unbounded gaps relative to what is implementable without additional enforcement, and it can break revenue monotonicity.
 Likewise, strengthening incentive constraints to obtain linear-programming formulations can lead to severe revenue losses and violations of revenue monotonicity, even in small discrete environments.

 These observations point to several natural directions for future work: identifying intermediate notions of verifiability (e.g., partial auditing, probabilistic verification, or limited penalties for misreporting) under which one can recover meaningful approximation guarantees; developing distributional conditions beyond bounded support that still imply bounded revenue gaps; and extending the menu-complexity analysis to richer environments with multiple bidders or multiple items, where budgets interact with competition and allocation externalities in ways that may further amplify ---or, perchance, mitigate--- the gaps documented here.